cfstras/chromecsv/README.md

 No need to Compile or Install!
 Simply grab the latest release from here:
 [Downloads & Releases][releases]

-Now, open a console where you downloaded it and type the following:
+First, close all Chrome windows.
+Yes, all of them.
+Even this one.
+Then, open a console where you downloaded it and type the following, then hit <kbd>Enter</kbd>.

 ```bash
 # on linux